turingschool-examples/mod0resources/bridges_brady_resources.md

 I have found youtube to be very useful when trying to learn more about command line and configuring my bash_profile.
 Another resource I have found useful is stackoverflow.

+Another thing I forgot to add that I have found very useful is [cheatsheet](https://www.mediaatelier.com/CheatSheet/).